U.S. announces $1.2 bln healthcare crackdown tied to telehealth, cardiovascular tests | Health

 The tests were ordered by doctors who in many cases had no medical relationship to the patients and sent to labs.
 The tests were then billed to Medicare.
 One of the labs featured in the report was later raided https://www.reuters.com/article/us-usa-fraud-genetics/u-s-agents-raid-genetic-testing-labs-charge-35-in-medicare-fraud-probe-idUSKBN1WC1PH by federal agents, as part of the government's crackdown on genetic testing fraud in a takedown dubbed Operation Double Helix.

 Although telemedicine played a role in prior fraud schemes, its use has greatly expanded since the pandemic, as U.S. regulators relaxed certain rules to make telemedicine more accessible to patients.
-Justice Department officials believe the focus on telemedicine has helped save the Medicare program nearly $2 billion.
+Since 2019, the department charged more than 200 defendants with telemedicine fraud and kickback schemes, representing a combined alleged total of $10 billion in intended losses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)